pysb/pysb/doc/installation.rst

    Anaconda has a simple graphical installer which can be downloaded from https://www.continuum.io/downloads - select your operating system and download the 64 bit version.
-Both Python 2.7 and 3.6 are supported.
+From PySB 2.0, we only support Python 3.x (see the :ref:`faq` for specific version support).
 The default installer options are usually appropriate.

 2. **Install PySB**